junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 How you deal with a problem will depend upon what resources are available.

 Some activities require outside resources (materials, money, or people from somewhere else).
-For example, a vaccination program is possible only if vaccines are brought in—often from another country.
+For example, a vaccination program is possible only if vaccines are brought in, often from another country.
 Other activities can be carried out completely with local resources.
 A family or a group of neighbors can fence off a water hole or build simple latrines using materials close at hand.

 Some outside resources, such as vaccines and a few important medicines, can make a big difference in people’s health.
 You should do your best to get them.
 But as a general rule, it is in the best interest of your people to